 - Donated gift cards are distributed at Christmas to students.

-- A handmade quilt, given by quilting groups from around Synod at Christmas.
+- A handmade quilt, given by quilting groups from around the Synod at Christmas.

 The Clothing Co-op accepts gently used and new (with the tag) items of clothing, housewares, microwaves, small kitchen appliances, dishes, knick-knacks, furniture, and other items.
 We strive to meet the needs of our students and their families during their time at CTSFW at no cost to them.
-If it is something you would want to see on your pastor and his family, bring it to us.
-We are unable to accept TV’s, computer towers, laptops or tablets.
+When donating clothing, keep this rule of thumb in mind: If it is something you would want to see on your pastor and his family, bring it to us.
+We are unable to accept TV’s, computer towers, laptops, or tablets.

-As a gift to our students who welcome a new baby, the Clothing Co-op gifts a layette box with new items of items size Newborn to 4T.
-Onesies, socks, bottles, baby books, rattles, toys, stuffed animals, snow suits, holiday outfits, hair bows, shorts, shirts, pants, dresses, etc. In addition, each baby received a handmade quilt and at times hand crocheted blankets, sweaters, hats and booties or car seat covers.
+As a gift to our students who welcome a new baby, the Clothing Co-op gifts a layette box with new items, size Newborn to 4T.
+Onesies, socks, bottles, baby books, rattles, toys, stuffed animals, snow suits, holiday outfits, hair bows, shorts, shirts, pants, dresses, etc. In addition, each baby receives a handmade quilt and at times hand crocheted blankets, sweaters, hats, booties, or car seat covers.

 The needs of the Food Co-op changes from week-to-week.
 Below is a non-inclusive list of needs and ideas for our shelves: